Vacuum Structure of an Extended Standard Model with $U(1)_D$ Symmetry: The extended model

+where $i=1,2,3$.
+The scalar field content is written in irreducible representations as{\footnote{In Ref.\cite{Dutta:2022knf}, the original model introduces heavy doublets $X_i\,(i=1,2)$ that do not engage in the low-energy process and have only implications in the leptogenesis scenario and Dirac-type neutrino mass generation.
+The corresponding terms of the $X$ interaction are $y_{\nu_{R}} \overline{L}\tilde{X}\nu_R$ and $\rho \Phi'^\ast X^\dagger H$.
+These terms lead to a dimension-five operator after integrating out at the low-energy, $\mathcal{O}_5 = y\frac{\rho}{M^2_X} \overline{L} H \Phi' v_R$.
+Therefore, in this work, we only focus on the effective potential of the model (Eq.\eqref{eq.1}).}}

-where $j=1,2$.
-As presented above, $X_{j}$ and $\eta$ are the scalar doublets, while $\Phi$ and $\Phi'$ are the singlet scalars.
-The scalar doublet, $X_j$, being very heavy, does not engage in the low-energy process and has only implications in the leptogenesis scenario.
+As presented above, $\eta$ is the scalar doublet, while $\Phi$ and $\Phi'$ are the singlet scalars.
 On the other hand, the scalar $\eta$ is assumed to have zero VEV to preserve the $\mathbb{Z}_2$ symmetry\footnote{$\eta$ plays a role in facilitating the transfer of the lepton asymmetry from the dark to the visible sector.
 The detailed analysis of the leptogenesis scenario is presented in Ref.\cite{Dutta:2022knf}.}.
 Under the $\mathbb{Z}_2$ symmetry, the scalar $\eta$ is CP-odd, while the others are CP-even.
-These additional scalar fields carry nontrivial charge under $U(1)_D$ symmetry.
+These additional scalar fields carry nontrivial charge under $U(1)_D$ symmetry, except the scalar $\Phi$.

 The scalar potential of the proposed model under the imposed symmetry is given by,

 where the couplings $\mu_{i}$ have a mass dimension and represent the soft-breaking terms while the other couplings are dimensionless.
 Note that the original model in \cite{Dutta:2022knf} does not include the quartic terms $\l_{10} (\eta^\d H)(H^\d \eta)$, $\l_{11} (\eta^\d \eta)(\Phi'^\d \Phi')$, and $\l_{12} (\eta^\d \eta)\Phi^2$.
 For our purpose of this study, we add these terms in our analysis.
 The parameterization of the scalar fields, in which $\Phi$ is considered to be a real scalar, is